A dental crown can serve both restorative and cosmetic purposes in treating many dental concerns. We may recommend a dental crown for the following:

 Is getting a dental crown painful?

 No, you shouldn’t experience pain during the dental crown procedure.
 We numb the entire area around the tooth that’s getting the crown with a local anesthetic.
-Before the procedure actually starts, the dentist will double-check to ensure the anesthetic has taken proper effect.
-Once he’s assured that it has, then we’ll begin the procedure.
+Before the procedure starts, the dentist will double-check to ensure the anesthetic has taken proper effect.
+We’ll begin the procedure once he’s assured that it has.

 Can I get a cavity under my dental crown?

 Yes, it is possible to get a cavity under a dental crown.
-To start, we’ll ensure that the crown fits well and isn’t too big for you.
-A loose crown means that it’s easier for bacteria and debris to get caught up under it.
+First, we’ll ensure the crown fits well and isn’t too big for you.
+A loose crown means it’s easier for bacteria and debris to catch up under it.
 For your part, be diligent about your oral hygiene.
 Brush, floss, and visit the dentist regularly.
 This helps prevent decay from occurring underneath your restoration.

 Can my dental crown stain?

-Yes, though the material is stain-resistant, it can eventually stain over time.
-If you frequently drink coffee or tea or use tobacco, you’re more likely to see the effects of staining than others.
+Yes, though the material is stain-resistant, it can eventually stain.
+If you frequently drink coffee, tea, or tobacco, you’re more likely to see the effects of staining than others.
 Dental crowns don’t respond to traditional whitening techniques.
 If your crown stains, you’ll have to get a replacement crown that’s the color you desire.

 How long should I wait to eat after getting a crown?